Dismiss Modal

 Something in your eye

 If you think you have something small in your eye, flush it with water or sterile saline solution right away.
 Pull your upper lid out and over your bottom lid.
 This will help increase the flow of tears across your eye.
-If these methods don’t work, call your healthcare provider.
+If these methods don’t work, contact your health care provider.
 Never try to remove an object from your eye that doesn’t flush out easily with water.
 Doing so may cause more damage.

 When to go to the emergency room

 The longer you wait, the greater the chance of injury or infection.
-Get emergency medical help right away for any of the following:
+Get emergency medical help right away if you have:

 Call 911